r2d2-ai/aiflow/core/docs/mapping.md

 ## What are mappings?

-A mapping in aiflow is used to assign the value of one parameter (a trigger output, for example) to that an input parameter (a flow's input, for example).
+A mapping in AIflow is used to assign the value of one parameter (a trigger output, for example) to that an input parameter (a flow's input, for example).
 This expression can also be used to manipulate that value during the assignment.